-however, that it is almost devoid of reference to the international context fisheries management necessarily must be done in.
+A basic feature of the public debate on the Norwegian fisheries policy is that it is almost devoid of reference to the international context fisheries management necessarily must be done in.
 This is reflected also in the debate on regime change.
 It follows from the above that the prospects for the North Norwegian population depends in large part upon the development of the resources in the Barents Sea - that is, on the performance of the bilateral fisheries regime.
 It is at the international level that significant advances can be made in management that renders the coastal population better off.
-It is obvious that considerable improvements in management are already made, as witnessed by the increase in the cod and capelin stocks, which to a large extent stems from the tight management.
+It is obvious that considerable improvements in management are already made, as witnessed by the increase in the cod and capelin stocks.
 With a more directed effort at multispecies management, there is a great scope for deriving more benefits from the resources.